Features

 - "22"

-ssh.port is the primary port the bootstrap binds to. ssh.fallbackPorts is an ordered list of additional ports the CLI will try when the primary port is unreachable - typically because the operator's egress is restricted, the sshd has not bound the new port yet, or cloud-init is still mid-flight.
+ssh.port is the primary port the bootstrap binds. ssh.fallbackPorts is an ordered list of additional ports the CLI tries when the primary is unreachable, typically because the operator's egress is restricted, sshd has not bound the new port yet, or cloud-init is still mid-flight.

-• the CLI tries primary first, then each fallback in order;
+• it tries the primary first, then each fallback in order;

-• the first port that opens a TCP connection wins for that command;
+• the first port that connects wins for that operation;

 Set ssh.fallbackPorts: [] or CRABBOX_SSH_FALLBACK_PORTS=none to disable fallback entirely.
-Some networks prefer this so a misconfigured 2222 rule fails loud instead of quietly using 22.
+Some networks prefer this so a misconfigured 2222 rule fails loudly instead of quietly falling through to 22.
+CRABBOX_SSH_PORT overrides the primary port; CRABBOX_SSH_FALLBACK_PORTS (comma-separated, or none) overrides the fallback list.

-Lease capabilities (desktop, code) are bound to loopback on purpose so they do not need provider firewall changes:
+Lease capabilities such as the desktop VNC server and code-server bind to loopback on purpose, so they need no provider firewall changes:

 VNC 127.0.0.1:5900 reached via SSH tunnel